lupyuen/nuttx-tinyemu/README.md

 # Intercept UART Registers for Ox64 BL808 Emulator

-Let's intercept the "read 0x30002084" and "write 0x30002088" in TinyEMU Emulator so we can print the UART Output for NuttX.
+Let's intercept the "read 0x30002084" and "write 0x30002088" in TinyEMU Emulator for Ox64 BL808, so we can print the UART Output.

-We handle all "read 0x30002084" (uart_fifo_config_1) by return 32 (TX FIFO Available Count), to tell NuttX that the UART Port is always ready to transmit: [riscv_cpu.c](https://github.com/lupyuen/ox64-tinyemu/commit/14badbc271f6dfe9602b889e4636c855833874d3)
+We handle all "read 0x30002084" (uart_fifo_config_1) by returning 32 (TX FIFO Available Count), to tell NuttX that the UART Port is always ready to transmit: [riscv_cpu.c](https://github.com/lupyuen/ox64-tinyemu/commit/14badbc271f6dfe9602b889e4636c855833874d3)

 ```c
 /* return 0 if OK, != 0 if exception */